freenas/freenas-docs/userguide/jails.rst

    Edit /etc/motd to change this login announcement. root@jailexamp:~ #

-.. tip:: A root shell can also be opened for a jail using :guilabel:`Shell`.
-Open the :guilabel:`Shell`, then type :samp:`iocage console Jail Name`.
-Note: :guilabel:`Jail Name` and :guilabel:`UUID` are the same thing.
+.. tip:: A root shell can also be opened for a jail using %brand% UI :guilabel:`Shell`.
+Open the :guilabel:`Shell`, then type :samp:`iocage console <Jail Name>`.

 Enable sshd: